 All this knowledge will help develop a personal bond with students to improve learning and education standards in your classroom.

 Relationships Matters for Learning

-If you want your students to excel academically, you have to first develop a connection with them.
+If you want your students to excel academically, you must first develop a connection with them.
 You have to learn what helps motivate and engage them in your class.

 Teacher-student relationships improve education standards and improve emotional learning levels among students.
-Teachers can select the proper teaching techniques and develop an effective curriculum after knowing their students.
-So, all in all, if you wish to leave a long-standing impact on your students’ minds, start building personal relationships with them today.
+After knowing their students, teachers can select the proper teaching techniques and develop an effective curriculum.
+So, if you wish to leave a long-standing impact on your students’ minds, start building personal relationships with them today.